 Cilliers & Swart Physiotherapists are passionate about being lifelong-learners.

 Because ongoing education important to us, all our physiotherapists participate in regular professional development self study and/or regular clinical reviews and mentoring programmes.
-Our clinic has close working relationships with numerous sport clubs ranging from ballet studios to gyms.
-Since our staff are experts within their field of treatment (e.g. acupuncture), experience with related injuries (e.g. neck) or sport (e.g. treating a ballet dancer vs. a boxer).
+Our practice has a close working relationships with numerous sport clubs ranging from ballet studios to gyms.
+Since our staff have numerous special intrests within their field of treatment (e.g. acupuncture), experience with related injuries (e.g. neck) or sport (e.g. treating a ballet dancer vs. a boxer).
 We believe in providing the best treatment for our clients.

 Our processes and procedures are accredited under the Health Sector Standards.
 We are audited on a regular basis to ensure that our practice and our staff meet (and exceed) the necessary requirements.